The Atmosphere and Its Role in Life, Economy, and Islam | Green Economy Perspective

 • Conserve energy and use renewable energy sources.

-• Promote environmental education and awareness.
+• Promote environmental education and awareness at all levels of society.

 • Implement sustainable urban planning to minimize ecological disruption.